-In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained.
-This initiative is now being restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.
+In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained in brass instrument repair.
+This initiative was restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.

-If you would like to be a part of this venture for 2021 please send us an email at [email protected]
+If you would like to be a support this venture for 2021 please send us an email at [email protected]k